 Regardless of how much you plan and compromise, it gets tough being crammed together in a vehicle while trying to get from one place to the next.

 Creating a “we’re in it together” mentality helps a lot.
 It’s much easier to compromise, be bored, and tolerate uncomfortableness if you are doing it for something you are all excited for in the end.

-While we are driving, keeping my older kids entertained is never an issue.
-We’ve done this so long that they enjoy just staring out the window, reading, drawing, or listening to music.
+The kids have developed so much mindfulness by just staring out the window, reading, drawing, or listening to music.